“We live to dance another day,Frank Turner, “Long Live The Queen”

 And sing with all our hearts, long live the Queen”

 On October 10th, 2020 Heather Stoker passed away after two years of living with Stage IV colon cancer.
 She had poured every ounce of her energy into living to see another day, but the cancer infecting her did not care.
-Her writing has been raw, and emotional, her last few weeks alive were no different.
+Her writing has been raw, and emotional, so I would be doing her a disservice if I didn’t write of her last few weeks alive with anything less than the painful truth.